- Criminal Law

 - Family Law

 Child custody and visitation issues are top priorities and main concerns among divorcing parents.
 Where will the children live?
 Who will make decisions?
 McCarty-Larson, PLLC represents families in child custody and visitation matters.
-If you need a child custody and visitation attorney in Ellis County, Johnson County, or Tarrant County, contact our law firm for assistance.
+If you need a child custody lawyer in Midlothian or Waxahachie, Texas contact our law firm for assistance.

 Questions about child custody and visitation?
 Call (972) 895-7636 to discuss your situation with an attorney.